StoicLoofah/my-nanowrimo-novel/time_rewinder.md

 * premise
 	* entering high school freshmen gains ability to rewind time
 	* how does freshmen year proceed with it?
-* events
-	* prove it by "predicting the future"
-	* what is forbidden?
-		* monetary gain
-		* retaking a test
-		* hurting someone
-	* what is fair game?
-		* studying more
-		* fixing minor mistakes (e.g. tripping over shoelaces)
-	* learn how to control it
-		* initially can't control it, but learns to
-		* probably something funny in going forwards backwards too much
-		* very disorienting to go backwards through time
 * plot points
 	* romantic relationship
 		* he can do everything perfectly for a girl